 The current is in the east-west direction.
-Applying the right-hand thumb rule, we get that the magnetic field (at any point below or above the wire) turns clockwise in a plane perpendicular to the wire, when viewed from the east end, and anti-clockwise, when viewed from the west end.
+Applying the right-hand thumb rule, we get that the direction of magnetic field at a point below the wire is from north to south.
+The direction of magnetic field at a point directly above the wire is from south to north.